Monthly Newsletter: January 2021

 Jason Reynolds conjures ten tales (one per block) about what happens after the dismissal bell rings, and brilliantly weaves them into one wickedly funny, piercingly poignant look at the detours we face on the walk home, and in life.

 You need a library card to access TumbleBooks and OverDrive.
-If you’re having troubles accessing either with your card, contact info@pcpl21.org.
+If you’re having troubles accessing either with your card, contact [email protected].

 If you do not have a library card (and even if you do!), check out some of our favorite books read by celebrities through Storyline Online.
 The books also include activity guides you can do at home together.